Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 Swapping Plans

 Users want to upgrade or downgrade.
-Here's how:
+Simple:

 public function swap(Request $request)